Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 float batteryCutOffVoltage = 1.9; //good for nimh cell life, below 0.8V per AA cell the damage could occur
 ```
 This sets different battery voltage settings.<br>
-`vBatWarnValue` sets the voltage warning threshold, `vBatErrValue` sets the voltage error threshold and `batteryCutOffVoltage` determines at which voltage the radiosonde should automatically power OFF to protect the batteries (read your battery safety instructions and set this value according to it's safety measures!).
+`vBatWarnValue` sets the voltage warning threshold, `vBatErrValue` sets the voltage error threshold and `batteryCutOffVoltage` determines at which voltage the radiosonde should automatically power OFF to protect the batteries (read your battery safety instructions and set this value according to it's safety measures!). <br>

 ```cpp
 int ovhtWarnValue = 45; //overheating warning
 int ovhtErrValue = 55; //overheating error
 ```
 These settings set the warning and error thresholds for overheating messages.
-This protects the batteries when the device is exposed to heat, for example by laying on the sun for too long. **Note:** this safety feature gets disabled if the built-in heater is enabled and the heater uses it's own safety rules.
+This protects the batteries when the device is exposed to heat, for example by laying on the sun for too long. **Note:** this safety feature gets disabled if the built-in heater is enabled and the heater uses it's own safety rules. <br>

 ```cpp
 int gpsSatsWarnValue = 4;
 ```
-`gpsSatsWarnValue` determines the warning threshold for GPS satellite visibility.
+`gpsSatsWarnValue` determines the warning threshold for GPS satellite visibility. <br>

 ```cpp
 int refHeatingMode = 1; //0 - off, 1 - auto, 2 - always on